Hurban

-Hurban is a radio programming format from radio chain giant Clear Channel Communications and Senior VP Alfredo Alonso.
+Hurban is a radio programming format from radio chain giant iHeartMedia and Senior VP Alfredo Alonso.
 Hurban radio stations target young Hispanics in the United States, primarily consisting of reggaeton, Latin trap, Latin rap, and Latin dance.
 Advertisements and DJs are usually presented in a mixture of English and Spanish.

 The word hurban is a portmanteau of the terms "Hispanic" and "urban."

 Artists

 Core artists of the hurban format include Daddy Yankee, Don Omar, Julio Voltio and Tego Calderón.

 History

-KLOL in Houston, Texas debut LATINO & PROUD as the first Hurban formatted radio station in continental U.S. in late 2004.
+KLOL in Houston, Texas debut LATINO & PROUD as the first Hurban formatted radio station in the continental US in late 2004.
 By 2007, Clear Channel dropped the hurban format and picked up a Spanish Contemporary format.
 Most of the original personalities have been let go since and the station is no longer bilingual.
 The only original on-air personality that still remains to this day is Liz Arreola, or Liz de Mega as she is known.
 Most of the current personalities have been ordered to cease the "Spanglish" act on the air and stick with Spanish.